elusivebot/elusivebot-docs/docs/edge/direct/design.md

 ## Architecture

 This will be a simple Kotlin coroutines driven message passing service.
-Connect to the Redis server, listen for TCP connections, create sending and receiving queues, pass newline messages to ElusiveBot, and forward responses to the client.
+Connect to the Kafka broker, listen for TCP connections, create sending and receiving queues, pass newline messages to ElusiveBot, and forward responses to the client.